British Columbia Process Servers

 What is the Small Claims limit in BC?

-Generally, personal service is required for originating documents like a Notice of Civil Claim.
-Service by email is usually only permitted if you have obtained a court order for Substitutional Service or if the other party (or their lawyer) has explicitly agreed in writing to accept service electronically.
+Generally, originating documents such as a Notice of Civil Claim must be served personally.
+Electronic service by email is usually only permitted if you have obtained a court order for substitutional service, or if the other party’s lawyer has explicitly agreed in writing to accept service electronically.
+If you need to explore alternative service methods, contact us and we can discuss your options.

 All British Columbia Locations (A-Z)

-Click on a city below to contact our local office directly:
+Click on a city below to learn more about our services in that area: